 Unfortunately, regionally QR Codes have not made the impact that they were supposed to as most marketers used them to simply link to their own sites; this in itself created a negative perception and people nowadays think QR Codes are that 'unnecessary' gimmick that not really ads value.

-All it will take to change this perception, is for a few brands to utilize QR Codes properly and to their full potential and create a positive affinity for the technology.
+All it will take to change this perception, is for a few brands to use QR Codes properly and to their full potential and create a positive affinity for the technology.

 This would also result in QR codes being used in more interactive and engaging marketing campaigns and truly connecting digital, mobile and the real world.